NVIDIA/NeMo-Guardrails/docs/user_guides/server-guide.md

 #### Default Configuration

-Guardrails server supports a default configuration which can be set using the --default-config flag.
-This configuration will be used when no config_id is provided in the request.
-Then the request will be processed using the default configuration.
+The NeMo Guardrails server supports having a default guardrail configuration which can be set using the `--default-config-id` flag.
+This configuration is used when no `config_id` is provided in the request.

 ```
 POST /v1/chat/completions